ongres/pgqueries/README.md

 ## What is this repository about?

 This repository only contains SQLs and Procedural Language hacks.
 Is not intended to use for executing to a server from the repository itself, instead is a way for finding useful queries for getting information from the database.

 ## Organization and formats

-- use .sql for SQLs and Procedural Languages.
+- use `.sql` for SQLs and Procedural Languages.
-- use .md within the same file name as the .sql if you want to include documentation of the query and its contents.
+- use `.md` within the same file name as the .sql if you want to include documentation of the query and its contents.

-when you add a .sql, please add a line like the bellow:
+When you add a `.sql`, please add a line like the bellow at the top:

 ```
 -- This query does THIS.
 9.0
+-- Optional comments explaining what this does and what it shouldn't
 ```

 Version isn't mandatory, although we'll make sure that all sqls have a small comment like this.
 The more the comments, the better.

 ## Searching

+### Le ol' `git grep`

+Use `git grep <pattern>` for searching in th repo.

 ### Hound